-Esmeralda Enrique Spanish Dance to Premiere EL JUNCO at Fleck Dance Theatre, 4/24-27
+Esmeralda Enrique Spanish Dance Premieres EL JUNCO at Fleck Dance Theatre, Now thru 4/27

 De Idas y Vueltas uses the transmigrations of Spaniards to the Americas to explore how things come and go in all of our lives; sometimes returning forever altered and other times, never returning at all.